-To teach communication to participants who are deaf, the Communication Education Agency must meet the following standards:
+To teach communication to participants who are deaf, the communication education professional must meet the following standards:

-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Comply with Department standards related to provider qualifications.
+- 1. Be at least 18 years of age. - 2.
+Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 3.
+Have a signed ODP Provider Agreement on file with ODP. - 4.
+Complete standard ODP required orientation and training. - 5.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.